 Big networks need scale to develop and run efficiently.

-We believe a case can be made for regulating a monopoly’s pricing, but not for breaking it up into less efficient and effective parts.
+We believe a case can be made for regulating a monopoly’s pricing, but not for breaking it up into less efficient and less effective parts.

 The August 5th event is just a ruling.
 The next step is a ‘remedy trial’ to determine what Google must do.
 The ruling will certainly be appealed by Google, and the remedy may be as well.
 Legal wrangling will likely carry on into 2026 [3].
 This is the big legal/big tech/business story that will replace marketing’s little cookie deprecation thread.